Rasheed-Alli/jobscrapping/README.md

+### Ruby on Rails template project

-This project is created from a GitLab [Project Template](https://docs.gitlab.com/ce/gitlab-basics/create-project.html)
+This project is based on a GitLab [Project Template](https://docs.gitlab.com/ee/gitlab-basics/create-project.html).

-Additions and changes to the project can be proposed [on the original project](https://gitlab.com/gitlab-org/project-templates/rails)
+Improvements can be proposed in the [original project](https://gitlab.com/gitlab-org/project-templates/rails).

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+### CI/CD with Auto DevOps

+This template is compatible with [Auto DevOps](https://docs.gitlab.com/ee/topics/autodevops/).

+If Auto DevOps is not already enabled for this project, you can [turn it on](https://docs.gitlab.com/ee/topics/autodevops/#enabling-auto-devops) in the project settings.